Flyleaf (band): Debut album (2005–2008)

 Flyleaf also released a song entitled "Tina" which was the first song that they debuted in the release of Guitar Hero 3 as part of the Companion Disk Set.
 Also, the song "I'm So Sick" appears in Rock Band.

 On October 30, Flyleaf also released a digital EP titled Much Like Falling EP.
 The songs included on this EP were "Much Like Falling", an acoustic version of "Supernatural", the limited release song "Tina", and The EP is available on iTunes along with the expanded edition of their debut album.

 On April 26, 2008, the band released their fourth video, "Sorrow", from their debut album on MTV2.
 The band toured with Seether in late spring but had to cancel five shows due to a problem with Sturm's voice.
 The members of Flyleaf took the fall off to write new music, hoping to begin recording by January.

-Flyleaf also contributed a cover of the song, "What's This?" from The Nightmare Before Christmas soundtrack for its cover album, Nightmare Revisited.
+Flyleaf also contributed a cover of the song "What's This?" from The Nightmare Before Christmas soundtrack for the album Nightmare Revisited.

+The band also toured heavily in 2008 in both North America and Europe.